nadavski/Bioinformatics/README.md

 # Bioinformatics

-Author: nadavski
+# Author: nadavski

-My code solutions to Bioinformatics specialization in Python, University of San Diego, California.
+This is my solutions to Bioinformatics specialization in Python, University of San Diego, California.
-Offered by Coursera.
+It's a collection of extremely powerful scripts which will become a complete bio-info visualization tool.

+Have fun and contribute to the code if you wish! :)